Are you thinking of buying a new build? Discover the pros and cons of new builds and find out how you can buy a new build house through Help to Buy.

 larger deposit requirements

-You might be charged a higher interest rate on your mortgage when you buy a new build home.
+The interest rate on your mortgage might be higher when you buy a new build home.

 This is because buyers normally pay a premium for a new build.

-This means lenders assume new builds will lower in value over time.
+This means lenders assume new builds will drop in value over time.

 Lenders tend to set a lower maximum loan to value (LTV) ratio on new build mortgages.